dtiezzi/Python/Dynamic Processing/README.md

 </br>
 I used a function that calculates the Fibonacci sequence in a for loop from 0 to the number the user wants to.
 </br>
-There are two python script.
+There are two python scripts.
 One using the Fibonacci function in a recursive way `times.py`, and other in a dynamic way `timesDym.py`.
 </br>
 You have to install the matplotlib package before running them.
 </br>